-A. The below listed procedures will be followed during the booking process:

-- 1. Entry into the Sally Port will be made through the East overhead door.
+- A. The below listed procedures will be followed during the booking process: - 1.
+Entry into the Sally Port will be made through the East overhead door.
 Officers will gain entry by making contact with the Deputy Jailers through the intercom. - 2.
 Once inside the Sally Port, the officers will secure all weapons and ammunition (including ASP/wooden batons) in the trunk of the squad car or in one of the weapon lock boxes mounted on the south wall of the Sally Port.
 Weapons must be secured prior to removal of the prisoners from the squad car. - 3.
 The prisoner will be removed from the squad car and walked to the Intake Medical Observation window where the following steps will take place: - a.
 Medical Staff will visually inspect and assess the arrestee in the Sally Port for any obvious signs of injury, illness, emotional problems, or intoxication that would require immediate medical attention.
 Examples would include: - 1) Unconsciousness; - 2) Noticeable injuries or open wounds and sores that would require bandaging, stitching, or splinting;

-- 3) Severe impairment where the arrestee is unable to stand or appears disoriented; - 4) Prisoners who have registered a BAC of .28 or higher; - 5) Violent or uncontrollable behavior that appears to medical personnel to be the result of a mental disorder. - 6) Arresting officers should take prisoners to an emergency room/ hospital if the prisoners are charged with ingesting an illegal substance (tampering with evidence), or who have told the arresting officers that they have ingested illegal substances. - b.
+- 3) Severe impairment where the arrestee is unable to stand or appears disoriented; - 4) Prisoners who have registered a BAC of .28 or higher; - 5) Violent or uncontrollable behavior that appears to medical personnel to be the result of a mental disorder. - 6) Any officer who observes or reasonably believes a subject in their care or control has ingested ANY substance (tampering with evidence), SHALL immediately contact Communications to request EMS and notify their shift supervisor. - b.
 The Medical Staff will make a determination whether or not the arrestee will be accepted into the facility.
-If the arrestee is refused due to medical reasons, the arresting officer will be directed to transport the individual to the hospital for medical attention.

-Individuals previously deemed medically unacceptable by the Medical Staff due to a physical or mental condition will not be admitted into the jail without a written medical release from the emergency room or hospital.
-Federal law requires this documentation, even if the prisoner refuses treatment.

-The arresting officer may request the use of a wheelchair for prisoners who have been medically cleared to enter the jail, but refuse to walk on their own.
-This request must be made through the intake security supervisor.
+If the arrestee is refused due to medical reasons, the arresting officer will be directed to transport the individual to the hospital for medical attention. - Individuals previously deemed medically unacceptable by the Medical Staff due to a physical or mental condition will not be admitted into the jail without a written medical release from the emergency room or hospital.
+Federal law requires this documentation, even if the prisoner refuses treatment. - The arresting officer may request the use of a wheelchair for prisoners who have been medically cleared to enter the jail, but refuse to walk on their own.
+This request must be made through the intake security supervisor. - c.

-- c.
 Once the arrestee's condition is verified to be acceptable, the Intake Control Officer will observe the arresting officer's use of a hand-held detector wand to clear the arrestee of any metal contraband before entering the Law Enforcement Lobby.
 The hand-held wand will remain in the Sally Port and be used on ALL arrestees transported to the CJC. - 4.
 At Jail East, when the arresting officer removes a prisoner(s) from their vehicle, the prisoner will clear the scanner and be escorted, by the officer, to the marker in front of the surveillance monitor in the Sally Port.
 The officer should push the button located underneath the monitor to alert Intake personnel.
 Prior to admission, the Intake Medical Staff will do a visual and verbal assessment of the inmate by looking through the Intake window to determine if she is in need of outside medical attention. - 5.
 If the arresting officer has not completed the arrest ticket upon entering the Lobby area, the arrestee must be seated in the lobby or placed in a holding cell.
 The arresting officer remains responsible for the prisoner until the booking process is completed.